butla/bultrowicz.com/setup_and_sync_laptops.rst

 Some distilled articles may come from this post in the future, but not just yet.
 Other priorities.

 Log / journal
 -------------

 This whole Log thing would probably work better (also for me) in a video format...
-Gotta give that a try, finally.
+Gotta give that a try some day.
 Maybe next log will be in video format.
 I hope I won't spend too long editing :)

 Gotta do some gesture or something when I'm putting in secrets or showing keepass, so I'll know to edit out all of those instances...
 Or maybe I should see all the times that I press my keepass shortcut?
 (Super + 3).
 We'll see :) Probably the simple thing with a (hand)signal on the video will be simple enough.